 If your amp isn’t a code-talker, it’s still important to understand what its lights are saying at all times.
 Sometimes the protect light turns on for two seconds when the amp does, like a check engine light, and then shuts off.
 Some protect lights are green or blue instead of the usual red.

 Some amps don’t even have power lights, but this doesn’t mean they don’t have protect circuits.
 These amps indicate protect mode by blinking the power light before shutting down completely.
 If you can’t turn your amp’s power light on even by pressing the button, you might be in protect mode.

 Amps go into protect mode for many reasons.
 Here are a few of the most common.

-- Load mismatch.
+- Load Mismatch.
 Amps will refuse to work if whatever’s plugged into them has a lower electrical resistance than their minimum threshold.
-This low bar for resistance is called the amp’s If an amp has an impedance of 2 ohms, a speaker with less than 2 ohms will overwhelm its circuits, putting your amp in protect mode.
+If an amp has an impedance of 2 ohms, a speaker with less than 2 ohms will overwhelm its circuits, putting your amp in protect mode.

 - Overheating.
 Amps that handle too much power without enough cooling airflow can overheat.
 If your amp’s system gets too hot, it will enter protect mode to keep itself from melting.

 - Problems in the Speaker or Head Unit.
 Sometimes breakdowns in other sound system components can put your amp in protect mode when it’s connected.
 If a speaker’s wire shorts out, or if you plug an amp into a head unit that’s already powered on, the amp might shut down to prevent the problem from spreading.

 - Problems in the Amp.
 If the amp itself has problems, like a blown fuse or a wire without insulation, it will shut down.

 Steps to Fix an Amp in Protect Mode